What is cloud banking?

 What is a private cloud?

 When banks first started to move their services into the cloud, most chose a private cloud environment because it was considered more secure.
 A private cloud is a cloud computing environment that belongs entirely to a single organization.
 All cloud services on a private cloud being used by a financial institution are delivered on a private network, limiting the ability of bad actors to penetrate it and compromise customer data.
-The infrastructure for private cloud instances is typically located inside of a data center owned by the financial institution or by a third-party vendor they are contracting, adding an additional layer of security.
-Despite the attractiveness of the private cloud in terms of security and control, it lacks the scalability and flexibility offered by the public cloud, and with public clouds growing more and more secure, many banks are choosing them as an option now.
+Private cloud infrastructure is typically located inside a data center owned by the financial institution or managed by a contracted third-party vendor.
+This setup provides an additional layer of security.
+Despite the attractiveness of the private cloud in terms of security and control, it lacks the scalability and flexibility offered by the public cloud.
+As public clouds continue to enhance their security, many banks are now opting for them as a viable option.

 What is a public cloud?

-public cloud is a cloud that’s hosted in the public domain that can be accessed over the internet.
+A public cloud is a cloud that’s hosted in the public domain that can be accessed over the internet.
 Many of the biggest companies in the world, including Amazon Web Services (AWS), IBM and Microsoft Azure host public cloud instances.
 A public cloud lets financial institutions store customer data in centers and scale the services they subscribe to up and down as needed.
-While delivering massive advantages in terms of cost, scalability and flexibility, the public cloud model has caused worry among some financial institutions around data privacy laws because many of the servers where data is stored are in different countries.
+The public cloud model offers significant advantages in cost, scalability and flexibility.
+However, some financial institutions have concerns about privacy laws, as many servers storing sensitive data are located in different countries.

 Hybrid cloud and multicloud environments